Ad115/ICGC-data-parser/docs/mutation-recurrence-workflow.rst

 We now explain more formally what we mean with the mutation recurrence distribution.

-The discrete distribution of mutation recurrence across patients, is a function :math:\Phi : \mathbb{N}  \rightarrow \mathbb{N} \cup \left \{ 0 \right \}`.
-We interpret it as saying that there are :math:`Phi(n)` mutations that affect (recurr in) :math:`n` patients, for each :math:`n`.
+The discrete distribution of mutation recurrence across patients, is a function :math:`\Phi : \mathbb{N}  \rightarrow \mathbb{N} \cup \left \{ 0 \right \}`.
+We interpret it as saying that there are :math:`\Phi(n)` mutations that affect (recurr in) :math:`n` patients, for each :math:`n`.

 To understand this, begin by asking, for each mutation, ¿How many patients are affected by it?
 That defines a mapping :math:`m \mapsto p`, from each mutation to the number of patients it affects.
-Now, for each number of affected donors :math:`p`, we count the number :math:`n` of mutations that map to :math:`p` (i.e. that affect :math:`p` patients) so that :math:`\Phi` is this implied mapping :math:`p \mapsto n` form number of patients affected to the number of mutations that affect that number of patients.
+Now, for each number of affected donors :math:`p`, we count the number :math:`n` of mutations that map to :math:`p` (i.e. that affect :math:`p` patients) so that :math:`\Phi` is this implied mapping :math:`p \mapsto n` from number of patients affected to the number of mutations that affect that number of patients.

 ---------------------
 Basic structure logic